Covid 19 coronavirus: Ashley Bloomfield's update - two new cases from Pakistan, Dublin

 Health Minister Chris Hipkins said if anyone was recommended to have a Covid test he strongly encouraged them to do so.

-Elimination was still the Government's goal and breaking the chain of transmission was uppermost in their strategy to keep the country free from Covid.
+Elimination was still the Government's goal and breaking the chain of transmission was uppermost in its strategy to keep the country free from Covid.

 Hipkins said a test of the contact tracing initiative would be undertaken by a district health board by the end of August.

 "We can't be complacent and we do need to be prepared.
-If [an outbreak] were to happen there were not enough New Zealanders was using the app," he said.
+If [an outbreak] were to happen there were not enough New Zealanders using the app.

 "Please step up your efforts, scan wherever you go and keep track of your movements."